Advanced Server Access gateways

-Some of the advantages that Advanced Server Access gateways offer over traditional SSH bastions are high availability and improved security.
+Advanced Server Access gateways offer increased availability and improved security.

 Advanced Server Access gateways are more secure than SSH bastions through their design which includes: